You and your spouse worked hard throughout all the years of your marriage.

 - The law is extremely vague on how to resolve this financial issue;

 - Equitable distribution has less to do with laws and more to do with money and negotiation;

 - There is more than meets the eye on this subject and in the majority of cases, this issue is much too complex to try to resolve on your own.

 That's why you’ll get the most equitable divorce settlement by mediating with us.

-"New Jersey, Illinois, Pennsylvania, New York, Colorado, Michigan, Minnesota and 34 other states are equitable distribution states so whatever the parties deem to be fair and equitable is how their assets and liabilities will be divided.
+"New Jersey, Illinois, Pennsylvania, New York, Colorado, Michigan, Minnesota and 34 other states are equitable distribution states so whatever the parties deem to be fair and equitable is how their marital property and liabilities will be divided.